Ukraine rebels hinder border monitors as new armed columns appear

 "Putin says there are no Russian troops in Ukraine, but it's not true," he told Reuters by telephone.

-Reuters saw a 50-vehicle column armed with rocket launchers and artillery guns travelling towards the rebel stronghold of Donetsk in eastern Ukraine from the direction of the Russian border on Tuesday.
+Reuters saw a 50-vehicle column armed with rocket launchers and artillery guns traveling toward the rebel stronghold of Donetsk in eastern Ukraine from the direction of the Russian border on Tuesday.

-The OSCE has also reported on several other columns of armoured vehicles, guns and soldiers without insignias moving westward from the direction of the border.
+The OSCE has also reported on several other columns of armored vehicles, guns and soldiers without insignias moving westward from the direction of the border.

 Rebel commander Basurin in Donetsk, eastern Ukraine, the political and military hub for the rebels, said 2,000 Russians were in the rebel ranks but they were all volunteers who had come of their own free will.